sjmillerAZ/ResBaz_UNIXIntro/Intro-to-shell.md

 ## Remote login to other systems

 The `ssh` (secure shell) command allows you to login to another system on which you have an account.
-For some systems you will need to install and run the Virtual Private Network (VPN) client from here: https://vpn.arizona.edu The VPN encrypts all of your transmissions, and allows you to access sites as if you were connected on a campus network (e.g. UA Library journal subscriptions.)
+For access to some systems you will need to install and run the Virtual Private Network (VPN) client from here: https://vpn.arizona.edu.
+The VPN encrypts all of your transmissions, and allows you to access sites as if you were connected on a campus network (e.g. UA Library journal subscriptions.)
 After downloading and installing VPN, open it and connect to vpn.arizona.edu, entering your NetID password and dual-factor authentication credentials.
 Then, you can use `ssh` to login to the UA High Performance Computing systems:

 ```
 ssh _myNetID_@hpc.arizona.edu